Discussion: 1 hour

 Students will learn concepts of modern software development, including version control, configuration management, build tools, test tools, continuous integration, and debugging.
+Concepts will be presented in lectures, and practical instruction relevant to projects and concepts will be provided during the laboratories.
+TAs and instructor will guide students through the installation of tools, and the embodiment of the concepts covered in the lectures, within the tools.
 Students will also be exposed to development with modern application frameworks.
 Topics will include:

 - Integrated Development Environments

 - Browsing, formatting

 - Basic project configuration